tebe372/MCW-Media-AI/Whiteboard design session/WDS trainer guide - Media AI.md

 -   Determine your target customer audience.

--   Determine customer's business needs to address your solutio.n
+-   Determine customer's business needs to address your solution.

 -   Design and diagram your solution.

--   Prepare to present your solutio.n
+-   Prepare to present your solution.

 **Step 3: Present the solution (30 minutes)**